smadhukumar/kafka/environment-setup/environment-setup.md

 ### Prerequisites

 * The following workshop requires an Oracle Public Cloud Account that will either be supplied by your instructor or can be obtained through **Getting Started** steps.
-* A Cloud tenancy where you have the resources available to provision what is listed in the Architecture Overview.
+* A Cloud tenancy is where you have the resources available to provision what is listed in the Architecture Overview.
-* Oracle Cloud Infrastructure supports the following browsers and versions: Google Chrome 69 or later, Safari 12.1 or later, Firefox 62 or later.
+* Oracle Cloud Infrastructure supports the following browsers and versions: Google Chrome 69 or later, Safari 12.1 or later, and Firefox 62 or later.
 * Your cloud account user must have the required IAM (Identity and Access Management) policy or admin user.
-* Successfully logged in to your cloud tenancy, if not please [login](https://www.oracle.com/cloud/sign-in.html) to your cloud account.
+* Successfully logged in to your cloud tenancy, if not please [login](https://www.oracle.com/cloud/sign-in.html) into your cloud account.

-## Task 1: Open Cloud-Shell
+## Task 1: Open Cloud Shell

 1. Let's prepare our work directory.
 We will use Cloud Shell, it is located at the top right corner of the OCI web console